bipinKrishnan/ml-recipe-book/object_detection.md

         [563.4964, 177.2539, 652.5210, 213.9334]])
 ```

-* Similar to classification models, the object detection model we are going to use(faster rcnn with resnet50 backbone) requires the class/label to which each bounding box belongs to.
-So corresponding to each bounding box in our image, we should provide a label.
+* We will be using a faster rcnn model for our object detection task.
+This model requires the class/label corresponding to each bounding box.
+Thus, corresponding to each bounding box in an image, we should provide a label.
 In our case we only have bounding boxes for car, so we only have one label.
 The label 0 is reserved for background, so we will use 1 as the label for car.

-Let's create a tensor containing 1s(car label) that has the same length as the number of bounding boxes in the image:
+So, let's create a tensor containing 1s that has the same length as the number of bounding boxes in the image:

 ```python
 labels = torch.ones(len(bboxes), dtype=torch.int64)
 ```

-* So, let's define the transforms/augmentations that we wish to apply to the image.
+* Now, let's define the transforms/augmentations that we wish to apply to the image.
 We will use the 'albumentations' library for this.
 We will resize the image and convert it to tensors.

 Since this is an object detection task, we cannot simply resize the image without resizing the bounding boxes.
-But albumentations will automatically take care of this if we pass the ```bbox``` parameter.
-We should pass the bounding box format we are using as well as the key to store the labels.
+But albumentations will automatically take care of this if we pass the ```bbox``` parameter to our transforms, it requires the bounding box format we are using as well as the key to store the labels.

-The bounding format we are using is ```(xmin, ymin, xmax, ymax)``` which is the pascal voc format.
+**Note**: The bounding box format we are using is ```(xmin, ymin, xmax, ymax)``` which is the 'pascal voc' format.

 ```python
 import albumentations as A